Can "premature collapse" form black holes in the upper and lower mass gaps?

 where $\sigma$ is the cross-section for a collision and $n$ the PBH number density.
 The former is

 (see, e.g, \cite{AbrBBGJQ09}) where, in the following, we assume that the second term dominates over the first.
 We also write

 Here we have adopted $\rho_{\rm DM}^{\rm loc} \simeq 10^{-24} \mbox{\,g\,cm}^{-3}$ for the local dark-matter density in the solar neighborhood \cite{McKPH15}, as the fiducial environment we will adopt to illustrate the process is the Galactic disk.
-The actual dark-matter density might be significantly higher than $\rho_{\rm DM}^{\rm loc}$ in dense regions of stars, the cores of active galactic nuclei or ultra-faint dwarf galaxies.
+The actual dark-matter density might be significantly higher than $\rho_{\rm DM}^{\rm loc}$ in dense regions of stars, the cores of active galactic nuclei or ultra-faint dwarf galaxies (see, e.g., \cite{SmiGLM24}, who adopt a generalized Navarro-Frenk-White profile to model the Galactic dark-matter density and estimate collision rates between PBHs and white dwarfs).
 We also note, however, that the dark-matter density in globular clusters is either very low or possibly zero, so by contrast with hierarchical merger scenarios, these presumably would not provide a suitable environment for this scenario.

 \begin{widetext} Inserting (\ref{vesc}), (\ref{n}), and (\ref{sigma}) into (\ref{coll1}) we now obtain